assaabloy-ppi/binson-c-light/README.md

 What's new in v2
 ---------------

-* Claimed fixed v1 bugs
+* Claimed fixed all v1 bugs
 * No recursion
 * Simpler state machine
-* Unified support for OBJECT and ARRAY blocks
+* Unified support for OBJECT and ARRAY blocks (is true for both API and the code)
-* Parser callback support
+* Parser callback support (ready to be used as low-level API for "binson-c" project)
-* Raw binson encoded block extraction and output support (see #8)
+* Raw binson encoded block extraction and output supported now (see #8)
-* Removed type checks in getters (it's up to app now)
+* Removed type checks in getters (it's up to user app now)
 * Built-in binson-to-string convertion function
 * Positioning by index supported for both OBJECT and ARRAY blocks  ( see binson_parser_at() )
-* Compiler optimization frandly single-function traversal code
+* Optimization frendly single-function traversal code.
 * Both OBJECT and ARRAY top blocks now are supported automatically with zero care
 * Less lines, smaller binary size
 * Better unit test coverage.